pattex16/pwdShort/README.md

 ![Alt text](./screenshot.png?raw=true)

-My directory shortener for bash and zsh $PS1 prompts inspired by [jonathonball's](https://github.com/jonathonball/pwd-shorten), but aims to be much faster on CPU cycles, because it is a compiled binary but nonetheless, configurable!
+My directory shortener for bash and zsh prompts inspired by [jonathonball's](https://github.com/jonathonball/pwd-shorten), that aims to be much faster on CPU cycles, because it is a compiled binary and nonetheless configurable!

 ## Requirements
 - gcc, or any compiler really